-When the compiler encounters a reference to a free module identifier Mod, it looks in the search path for a file mod.cmi (note lowercasing of first letter) and loads the compiled interface contained in that file.
+When the compiler encounters a reference to a free module identifier Mod, it looks in the search path for a file named Mod.cmi or mod.cmi and loads the compiled interface contained in that file.
 As a consequence, renaming .cmi files is not advised: the name of a .cmi file must always correspond to the name of the compilation unit it implements.
 It is admissible to move them to another directory, if their base name is preserved, and the correct -I options are given to the compiler.
 The compiler will flag an error if it loads a .cmi file that has been renamed.